rvjc/free-ghosthunters/README.md

 ## Requirements

+Python 3.x (comes with Turtle as standard).
-Python 3.x (tested on Python 3.2 for Windows)
+Tested on Python 3.2 for Windows.

 ## Instructions